-According to Canadian news outlet, The National Post:
+According to a Canadian news outlet, The National Post:

-Another woman, with whom he’d been briefly engaged and fathered a son after his divorce, was seeking retroactive and ongoing child support for their son.
+Another woman, with whom he fathered a son after his divorce, was seeking retroactive and ongoing child support for their son.

-Both those applications were successful, bringing his total child and spousal debt to about $8,000 a month, but then, in fairness, that woman is herself a family court lawyer.
+Both those applications were successful, bringing his total child and spousal debt to about $8,000 a month.

 In a scrawled and bloody suicide note found in the truck, he wrote: